eWaterCycle/era5cli/docs/getting_started.md

 ## Your first request

 Now you should be able to make a request for data from the CDS.
-A request you could run can be, for example:
+For example:

 ```sh
 era5cli monthly --variables soil_type --startyear 2000 --months 01